SV-ZeroOne/sv-zeroone.github.io/_posts/2025-02-17-red-teaming-top-10-tools-per-phase.md

 The top 10 tools in 2024/2025 for Red Teaming divided for each phase of the engagement.

+Discover the evolving landscape of red teaming in 2024/2025 with a comprehensive review of top offensive security tools.
+This post examines every phase of a red team engagement—from initial reconnaissance using Nmap, Shodan, Recon-ng, and Maltego to initial access via Metasploit, Evilginx2, Modlishka, and SET.
+It highlights effective phishing and credential harvesting with tools like Gophish, Phishing Frenzy, and CredSniper, and explores password spraying techniques using Spray365, Trident, and Hydra.
+In post‑exploitation, advanced command‑and‑control frameworks such as Cobalt Strike, Sliver, Havoc, PowerShell Empire, and PoshC2 enable sustained adversary simulation.
+Fostering enhanced security posture and robust operational resilience.

 ---

 # Top 10 Red Team Tools for Each Engagement Phase (2024/2025)